alexxjamess/museum-view/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-### Existing Features

 - __Navigation Bar__

   - Featured on all three pages, the full responsive navigation bar includes links to the Exlpore page via the logo, Explore, Register and Contact Us page and is identical in each page to allow for easy navigation.